 Chapter 2: Concerning the Flora and Fauna of the Bunderhilt Mountains

 You will notice I have sent extra funds.
 Please give Sephonie and the girls their usual share.
-The rest is for you as I must ask a favor: does foxbane still grow among the gardens of Hearthstone?
-I will take as much dried flowers and seeds as you might get.
-If I remember correctly, the flower was loved as an ornamental and also among beekeepers?
+The rest is for you as I must ask a favor: does foxbane still grow in the parks and wilds around Hearthstone?
+If so, I will take as much dried flowers and seeds as you might get.
+If I remember correctly, it was loved as an ornamental and also among beekeepers.

-I am immediately going south to secure foxbane from Bouge lands.
-By the time this reaches you, I shall be halfway home with a small supply of my own – yet I will need more than I can carry.
+Why do I request this flower, you might ask?
+Because it is a most potent cure for the distress!
+But I have run out of it and can't find it in this land.
+Immediately, I go south to secure some from Bouge lands – where I first noticed it.
+By the time this reaches you, I shall be halfway back to Melmorahn with a supply of my own – yet I will need more than I can carry.
 I only go for a small batch to tide me over until you can see a delivery sent from Hearthstone.
+We may have found a cure, but we have yet to figure out what is causing the disease.
 Do not worry for me.
 I will stay far from Kezodel and his Degorouth henchmen.

 Your loving brother,